solana-labs/solana-web3.js/README.md

     combineCodec(getMyTokenEncoder(), getMyTokenDecoder());
 ```

-You can read me about codecs in [the official Codec documentation](https://github.com/solana-labs/solana-web3.js/blob/master/packages/codecs/README.md).
+You can read more about codecs in [the official Codec documentation](https://github.com/solana-labs/solana-web3.js/blob/master/packages/codecs/README.md).

 ## Type-Safety